matt-dray/jot/README.md

 ## Python

 jot is CLI-first, but you can also import its functions to a Python session.
-For example:
+For example, assuming you already set up a jot file:

 ```python
 from jot import *